 Get ahead on the filling: This creamy honey orange filling needs to be refrigerated for several hours to firm up before you can pipe it into the macarons.
 You can make it up to 4 days ahead of time, so make sure to use this opportunity to get ahead!
 This will also spread out the work required by making macarons so you can concentrate on making the shells and assembling the macarons on a separate day.

 If this is your first time making macarons, prep, read, and watch before you start: Macarons are finicky to make, but if you set aside enough time so that you won’t be rushed, you can do it.
 I have a variety of resources available for you: a lengthy step-by-step recipe with photos to guide you through the process; a detailed troubleshooting post that’ll help you understand mishaps, should they happen; and a full video class—which I highly recommend watching before you make macarons for the first time.
 There’s nothing like watching someone making macarons to learn how to make them properly—that’s how I learned over 10 years ago, and that’s how thousands of my students did too!

-My class is hosted on Skillshare and if you sign up using this link, you’ll get free access to the whole site for 14 days—which is just perfect to get you started on your macaron-making journey.
+My class is hosted on Skillshare and if you sign up using this link, you’ll get free access to the whole site for 1 month—which is just perfect to get you started on your macaron-making journey.

 For the honey orange filling: In a small bowl, whisk the cornstarch with the lemon juice.
 Set aside.

 In a saucepan set over medium heat, whisk the orange juice, honey, sugar, and zest together until the sugar is completely dissolved and the mixture is bubbly around the edges (no need to boil).
 Remove from the heat.